This post is also available in: Русский (Russian)

 Do you plan to set up a precast wall plant?
 Do you know what kind of wall panels you will produce?
 What kind of automation level you would need to have?
-If you want your future precast concrete plant to be optimized for your needs, here’s a short guide on what to think through when making a quotation request for a wall production plant.
+If you want your future precast wall plant to be optimized for your needs, here’s a short guide on what you should think through when making a quotation request.

 Wall panel types

-For an efficient quotation request, it is also important to know what kind of wall panels you plan to produce.
+It is also important to know what kind of wall panels you plan to produce.
 There are multiple options, from solid walls to sandwich panels and from filigran to double walls.
-If your production will be varied, giving production ratio between the different panels helps in planning the layout of your wall plant.
+If production will be varied, giving production ratio between the different panels helps in the layout design.
 Why?
-The ratio is important, because the circulation speed of a table is dependable on the surface materials of the produced panels and whether or not the panels are insulated.
+The ratio is important, because the circulation speed of a table depends on the surface materials used and whether or not the panels are insulated.
 The more complex the panel is, the longer the table set up will take.
-When the tables have varied set up times, a transfer wagon could be added to the factory design.
+When the tables have varied set up times, a transfer wagon could be added to the design.
 It lets the tables with easiest panels bypass the slower ones, meaning that there will be no bottlenecks causing a traffic jam on the production line.
 A transfer wagon gives maximum flexibility and thus increases productivity.

-In addition to the types, average and maximum sizes of the panels should be specified as their length, width and thickness affect the choice of table and side form sizes.
+In addition to the types, you should specify average and maximum sizes of the panels.
+Their length, width and thickness affect the choice of table and side form sizes.
 Why?
 Because the space on a table should be used as much as possible – a high table filling rate makes the production cost-efficient.
 If large wall panels take up a tiny percentage of your entire production, it’s very expensive to design the whole production line based on the biggest panels.
-Therefore, it’s advisable to produce the large panels on separate tilting tables.
+Therefore, it’s advisable to include separate tilting tables for those large panels.

 You have several surface materials to choose from: brick, natural stone, exposed aggregate, colored concrete, plaster, and graphic concrete to mention a few.
-The surface material of the panels affects the wall plant design.
-Different surfaces are finalized at different stages of production, hence there needs to be room for required working stations on the right spots.
-Also, if you will use special aggregates and colors, a separate concrete distribution system needs to be included in the layout.
+The choice affects the plant design because different surfaces are finalized at different stages of production.
+Hence there needs to be room for working stations on the right spots.
+Also, if you will use special aggregates and colors, a separate concrete distribution system needs to be included.

 If you have an existing production hall available, remember to give the plant supplier all necessary measurements, such as cross section, height, width and length.
-The size and shape of the hall have a significant impact on the production line design, because the space determines the possibilities for the arrangement of the tables and other equipment needed.
+The size and shape of the hall have a significant impact on the production line design, because the space determines the possibilities for table arrangement and the need for other equipment.
 Similarly, if you will build the factory on a green field basis, a land map with all measurements and restrictions (e.g. building code of your country) is needed.

 You may ponder why these aspects are important even at the point when you can give only estimates.
-The answer is simple – our aim is to design a factory that is optimized for your needs and comes with the highest flexibility, lowest operational costs and best end products.
+The answer is simple – our aim is to design a precast wall plant that is optimized for your needs.
+A plant that comes with the highest flexibility, lowest operational costs and best end products.

 Ismo Kallio, Vice President Sales